 But choose wisely as the Raspberry Pi power requirements have increased with the latest models.

-While the Raspberry 2B+ was happy with 2A, the latest model from early 2019, the Raspberry Pi 3B+ demands at least 2,5A.
+While the Raspberry 2B+ was happy with 2A, the latest model from June 2019, the Raspberry Pi 4 demands 3A.

 But it's not just the power supply.
 It's also the cable.